BHFock/git-cl/README.md

 # git-cl

-> A Git subcommand to manage changelists — group files before staging or committing, like in Subversion.
+> A Git subcommand to manage named changelists — group files before staging or committing, like in Subversion.

-`git-cl` is a command-line tool that introduces changelists to Git.
-It allows users to assign working directory files to named changelists, making it easier to manage partial commits and organise work by intent.
+`git-cl` is a command-line tool for Git that introduces SVN-style changelists.
+It allows users to assign working directory files to named changelists, helping organise work by intent and manage partial commits more easily.

 ## Features

-- Create and manage named changelists
+- Create and manage named changelists to group related file changes
-- View changes grouped by changelist
+- View changes grouped by changelist in a `git status`-like view
-- Stage and commit changelist contents selectively
+- Stage and commit changelist contents selectively, by name
-- Read commit messages from files using -F flag
+- Read commit messages from files using `-F` (like `git commit`)
 - Simple JSON-based local tracking (no changes to Git internals)
 - Seamless integration via `git cl` subcommand interface